St Mary Mead

 St Mary Mead is a fictional village created by popular crime fiction author Dame Agatha Christie.

 The quaint, sleepy village was home to the renowned detective spinster Miss Marple.
 However, Christie first described a village of that name prior to Marple's introduction, in the 1928 Hercule Poirot novel The Mystery of the Blue Train.
 In that novel, St Mary Mead is home to the book's protagonist Katherine Grey.
+It is not the same village as Miss Marple's home, being in a different county.
 The village was first mentioned in a Miss Marple book in 1930, when it was the setting for the first Marple novel, The Murder at the Vicarage.

 Location

 Miss Marple's St Mary Mead is described in The Murder at the Vicarage as being in the fictional county of Downshire, but in the later novel The Body in the Library Downshire has become Radfordshire.
 In the BBC Miss Marple TV adaptation of Nemesis, a letter from Mr Rafiel's solicitors indicate that St Mary Mead is located in the (also fictional) county of Middleshire.
 The St Mary Mead of Katherine Grey is in Kent.

 Miss Marple lives in Danemead Cottage, the last cottage in Old Pasture Lane.
 Her telephone number is "three five" on a manual exchange.